-The B certificate shall generally be an acknowledgement of a person's capability to control an R/C model in such a manner that he/she is able to fly at a public display.
-A member must pass the relevant "A" certificate before completing the B Certificate.
+The B certificate shall generally be an acknowledgement of a person's capability to control an R/C model in such a manner that he/she is able to fly at a public display, fly a Turbine powered model in the appropriate category or an SUA (Small unmanned Aircraft) > 25 Kg.
+A member must pass the relevant "A" certificate before completing the "B" Certificate.